PeterHickman/Legion/README.md

 # Legion - configuration and deployment software

-Legion allows the automated deployment and configuration of machines in the vein of Chef or Ansible but it allows me to use my existing knowledge of configuring machines rather than having to learn a whole new framework
+Legion allows the automated deployment and configuration of machines in the vein of Chef or Ansible but it allows me to use my existing knowledge for configuring machines rather than having to learn a whole new framework

 It was motivated by my hosting provider going out of business and me having to deploy